Kholeif/Goal-Line-Technology/README.md

 # For Testing :
 open ( final project with gui ) folder, and execute image.exe file , then upload any video and test it .

-# Goal-Line-Technology
-Our goal is to develop an executable file , through it we can upload a video and detects whether the ball has crossed the line completely or not.
-In other words it decides if it’s a GOAL or NO GOAL.